ministryofjustice/operations-engineering-runbooks/source/documentation/internal/team/ways-of-working.html.erb.md

 ### **✅ Use Google Meet For Ceremonies**

+To ensure we have stability and functionality required to run ceremonies effectively, we use Google Meets for Ceremonies by default.
+Google Meet is familiar to the team and has been proved to provide most functionality required to run meetings effectively, such as:

+- Sharing individual tabs/apps instead of entire screen
+- Quick reactions for instant feedback
+- Easy to use hand-up facility for a better flow of conversation of topics
+- Quality video streaming capabilities, so team members can have cameras enabled

-### **🧪 Use Slack Huddles For Ceremonies**
+### **🧪 Use Slack Huddles For Stand-Up**

-We use Slack huddles to host all ceremonies.
-This serves as a thread to use in the meeting for any typed chat, links, etc. This ensures our meeting chats persist and can be used as a resource and memory aid.
+To increase visibility of our daily updates, we use Slack Huddles to host stand-ups.
+Slack allows quick and efficient stand-ups in a public space where our conversation can be saved and referenced later.

 ## General